valencia21/valencia21.github.io/_posts/2020-06-14-summarizing-japans-coronavirus-strategy-response-result.markdown

 2. Crowded places with many people nearby
 3. Close-contact settings that facilitate close range conversations.

 {:refdef: style="text-align: center;"}
 ![3Cs EN](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/3Cs EN.png){: height="500px" width="350px" style="text-align:center; padding-right:20px}![3Cs JP](https://raw.githubusercontent.com/valencia21/valencia21.github.io/master/_site/assets/img/3Cs JP.jpg){: height="500px" width="350px" style="text-align:center"}
 {: refdef}

 High-risk locations were identified after finding that the first clusters in Japan were formed in places such as fitness gyms, restaurants and hospitals.

 #### Is there any further evidence that certain locations facilitate spread more than others?

 It is common sense to expect places that meet the 3Cs to be particularly high risk.
-The least intuitive part is that a location can meet conditions 1 & 2, but the absence of face-to-face contact and active conversation in condition 3 can have such a suppressing effect on transmission.
+It is less intuitive for a location to meet conditions 1 & 2, but the absence of face-to-face contact and active conversation in condition 3 to have such a suppressing effect on transmission.
 Here is a good explanation of why this actually may be quite intuitive, under the heading: “[Risks Follow Power Laws](https://www.lesswrong.com/posts/P7crAscAzftdE7ffv/covid-19-my-current-model#Risks_Follow_Power_Laws)”.

 The fact that all 3 conditions must be met was picked up in Japan early, noting that packed trains do not typically facilitate clusters since people are generally wearing masks and not talking to each other.
 As a resident of Japan for 8 years, I can verify that talking on your phone or even friends in a loudish voice on a train is somewhat taboo.